Chess Valley RFC: Youth Rugby

+2008/2009 season saw the first Junior side put out by Chess Valley in the U13 age group.

 Training is mid-week and games are played on Sunday mornings.
 Sundays without games are also used to train.

 Junior Rugby

 The Junior section of the club was started in the 1998/1999 season.
 Training and games take place on Sunday mornings.

 Children playing U7s and U8s (stage 1) play Mini-Tag Rugby, U9s and U10s (stage 2) play Mini Rugby and U11s and U12s (stage 3) play Midi Rugby.
 A player’s age grade is determined by their age at midnight on 31 August at the beginning of each Season.
 The only exception to this are players that turn six during the season may start to play immediately rather than waiting until the following season.

 Match & Training Venues

 Croxley Guild of Sport

 The new home of Chess Valley having left their original ground and birthplace Rickmansworth Sports Club at the end of the 2012/13 season.
 Senior training and fixtures are usually played here.